nicocriscuolo/StructuRly/README.md

     [pegas](https://cran.r-project.org/web/packages/pegas/pegas.pdf)
     package manual);

-  - upload datasets with raw genetic data to analyze them through hierarchical cluster analysis algorithms and view and download the dendrograms based on different distance matrices and linkage methods;
+  - upload datasets with raw genetic data to analyze them through the principal coordinates analysis (MDS) and hierarchical cluster analysis algorithms, and view and download the dendrograms based on different distance matrices and linkage methods;

   - produce and customize tables ready to be imported into the *STRUCTURE* software for the Bayesian analysis;